Computer Science (CPSC)

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

 This course provides a survey of techniques for visualizing patterns in data.
 The course will emphasize modern and traditional methods for data visualization, including interactive visualization for data sets too large to display statically.
-If the student takes CPSC 406 for the undergraduate program, he/she can take CPSC 606 for additional credits.
+If students take CPSC 406 for the undergraduate program, they can take CPSC 606 for additional credits.

 D Requires minimum grade of D.